federicascolari8/PythonProject_Other/README.md

 # Sediment Analyst
 ![Inn River](https://github.com/federicascolari8/PythonProject_Other/raw/main/assets/river_inn.png "Sample Location")

-## Introduction
+## Welcome

-Sediment Analyst is a modularized Python package-to-be that enables sedimentological analyses.
+Sediment Analyst is a modularized Python package that enables sedimentological analyses.

 ![Sample Location](https://github.com/federicascolari8/PythonProject_Other/raw/main/assets/measuring_points.png "Sample Location")

 *Example of location of the collected samples.
 Ering, Germany*

 By using sieving datasets as input, Sediment Analyzer computes sediment statistics.
 The statistics computed are:
 - Sediment characteristics (d10, d16, d50, d84, d90, sorting index, mean grain size, etc. ).
 For more information see the documentation of the class StatisticalAnalyzer.